DNA Replication & Transcription

 Replication:

-duplication of a double-stranded
+duplication of double-stranded

 DNA (dsDNA) molecule

-an exact 'copy' of the existing molecule (cf. xerox copy)
+makes exact 'copy' of existing molecule (cf.

 Synthesis: